techstreams/TSFormBot/README.md

 * Open the form
 * Select the **TSFormBot** menu
 * Select the **Enable Bot** menu
-* *Complete the Google authoriation prompts if enabling TSFormBot for the first time and re-run the __Enable Bot__ menu.*
+* *Complete the Google authoriation prompts if enabling TSFormBot for the first time and then re-run the __Enable Bot__ menu.*

 ![](img/step6.png)